-Never Events/Hospital Acquired Conditions (HAC's)
+Never Events, Serious Reportable Adverse Events (SRAE), Hospital Acquired Conditions (HAC)

 The National Quality Forum, CMS, New York State Medicaid and other entities maintain different listings of Never Events/Serious Reportable Adverse Events/HACs.
 MVP will not pay for the cost of care associated with a Never Event.
 For a detailed summary of the MVP Never Event Policy, refer to the end of this section.
 MVP reviews all never events to facilitate accurate coding, billing and reimbursement based on individual contracts.